tcdi/postgrestd/README.md

 We are most definitely open to contributions of any kind.
 Bug Reports, Feature Requests, Documentation, and even sponsorships.

-If you'd like to contribute code via a Pull Request, please make it against our develop branch.
-The master branch is meant to represent what is currently released.
+If you'd like to contribute code via a Pull Request, please make it against our main branch.

 ## License